Premium Small Group Experience

-We understand that whilst travelling plans can change and that you may need to cancel your tours.
-Just give us 24 hours advance notice, and we will offer a full refund on any amount that you have paid (with the exception of private group trips, which must be cancelled 7 days in advance for a full refund… of course exceptions are made for COVID related travel issues).
-If you need to cancel within 24 hours of our reservation we normally cannot offer any refund, unless we can fill your spots.
-It may be possible to reschedule your booking for another day, depending on availability.
+We understand that travel plans can change and that you may need to cancel your booking.
+We do require however a full 24 hours advance notice in order to be able to cancel a tour and offer a full refund.
+This is with the exception of private group tours, which must be cancelled 7 days in advance for a full refund.
+Cancellations made within less than 24 hours of the tors scheduled departure are non-refundable although it may be possible to reschedule your booking for another day, depending on availability.

-We usually do not cancel tours due to overcast skies, but we do cancel trips for steady rain, powerful wind, thunderstorms, or any weather the skipper feels is dangerous.
-If you have reserved a tour, we email you if we are cancelling the trip due to weather and give you a choice of either rescheduling (depending on availability) or receiving a full refund.
-We will do this as soon as we know the tour will be cancelled, however, this can sometimes not be until the morning before the tour.
+We do not usually cancel tours due to overcast/grey skies, but we do cancel trips if there is a forecast for steady rain, powerful wind, thunderstorms.
+In the case of cancellation due to bad weather, we will send a notification email and give you the choice of either rescheduling (depending on availability) or receiving a full refund.
+We will do this as soon as we know the tour will be cancelled, however, we may not be able to make this descición until the same morning of the tour.

 Where do the tours start and when should I arrive?

-All of our tours meet at the monument in Plaza Antonio Lopez (unless otherwise stated) at the bottom of the Gothic Quarter (Map and directions provided with your booking confirmation).
-Please arrive 10 minutes before your tour is scheduled to begin, and give yourself extra time if you’re unsure of the location.
+All of our tours meet at Boheme cafe (Map and directions provided with your booking confirmation).
+Please arrive 10 minutes before your tour is scheduled to begin.

-How many people will there be in a group?
+How many people will there be per group?

 What if I am unable to swim, can I do this?

-You can still join us on the hiking part of the tour (or the beach day option), however, we are guides not swimming instructors so if you cannot swim, you can either stay in the shallow areas or sit the snorkeling part out.
+You can still join us on the hiking part of the tour, however, we are guides not swimming instructors so if you cannot swim, you may have to sit the snorkeling part out.